bingeli1212/nitrile-preview/doc/DOC-diagram.md

 Non-action commands cannot be recorded and played back.
 However, they can be saved and later inserted into the program by the "source" command.

+# The console-operation

+The "console" operation sends the text to the console.
+This can be useful when trying debugging the current value of one or more environment variables.

+    for i:=[10:2:20]
+      console \i \@